Lightning ‘superbolts’ can be 1,000 times brighter than ordinary flashes, study finds

 “You have these events that are very instantaneous, tens to hundreds of microseconds, and then they’re over,” explained Peterson.

-A microsecond is a one millionth of a second.
+A microsecond is one millionth of a second.

 The Geostationary Lightning Mapper however, can only capture flashes which are longer, or 2,000 millionths of a second, meaning more fleeting peaks in luminosity are often missed.

-Peterson said that European Space Agency is planning on launching a satellite that captures images twice as often.
+Peterson said that the European Space Agency is planning on launching a satellite that captures images twice as often.

 Still, Peterson said that lightning scientists have been privy to a “fire hose” of data since the first Geostationary Lightning Mapper was launched via satellite in 2016.
-Peterson and his colleagues reviewed GLM data from January of 2018 to January 2020, which featured more than 600 million lightning strikes, and found about two million strikes that were considered superbolts.
+Peterson and his colleagues reviewed GLM data from January of 2018 to January 2020, which featured more than 600 million lightning strikes, and found about 2 million strikes that were considered superbolts.
 That’s about 0.32 percent of the total discharges.

 Not all detected superbolts were actually that super, however.
 Most flashes observed by the satellite-mounted lightning mapper are “seen” by sensors through a thick layer of cloud, which reduces their brightness.
 But a few ordinary bolts at the periphery of storms may protrude into clear air in direct view of the sensor, tricking the satellite into thinking an exceptionally bright flash has occurred.